 You need to book and pay for the tour direct with Hellenic Scripture Union who will contact you by email direct.
 Open the links below to find out more and connect with Hellenic Scripture Union.

 Numbers for the optional tour are limited and will be on a first come, first served basis with a booking deadline of 31 December 2019.
 We will hold a wait list if the tour is oversubscribed.

-Transfer from the hotel to Athens airport for evening flight to Thessaloniki.
+Transfer from the hotel at 18.30 to Athens airport for evening flight to Thessaloniki.
 Stay overnight.

 Full day tour to ancient Neapolis (modern Kavala), Philippi, and Amphipolis (Acts 16:11-17:1).
 Neapolis was the port of Philippi and the place where the Apostle Paul first set foot on European soil (Acts 16:9-11), and where he established the very first European Church.
 Philippi was named after Philip II (father of Alexander the Great) and was a very important Roman colony.
 The tours visits the archaeological site with the Roman forum, the theatre, the octagonal 4th century AD church, and where Paul was supposedly imprisoned.
 Another highlight is the river of Lydia (the Zingates), where Paul met Lydia and the other Jews, outside the city’s walls.
 On the way back to Thessaloniki, you will pass by Amphipolis.
 Stay overnight.